langjam/jam0001/Floeckchengrafik/README.md

+# Comstruct

-# Comstruct » The Constructor is named `comment`
+### The Constructor is named `comment` / Probably some other things too

-## Executing Steps
-Execute the comstruct.py with the file as an argument.
-You need python 3.9.
+## Compiling the Interpreter

+In any Linux Shell with installed Python 3.9